Thomas Doty – Storyteller

 About the Project

-In 1986, I met Roy Phillips.
+In the mid 1980s, I met Roy Phillips.
 We became good friends and joined forces to explore an interest we shared: native rock writings ... the pictographs (paintings) and petroglyphs (carvings) found in the West, and throughout the world.
 Though commonly referred to as rock art — and indeed they are extremely artistic — the symbols are more akin to writing as they communicate messages, stories, histories and personal visions.

 As a storyteller, I incorporate the shapes and meanings of symbols into gestures in my performances.
 The symbols are also the inspiration for the drawings in my published stories and there are several scenes in my stories that include visits to rock writing sites.